skriegman/evosoro/README.md

 ------

 A full list of papers which contributed to the development of this code base may be found in Section 6.
-If using this code for academic purposes please cite the following two papers and consider citing the most relevant publications from Section 6.
+If using this code for academic purposes please cite the following two papers and consider citing the any relevant publications from Section 6.

+Physical simulation:

-Hiller, J., & Lipson, H. (2014).
+>Hiller, J., & Lipson, H. (2014).
-*Dynamic simulation of soft multimaterial 3d-printed objects.*
+>*Dynamic simulation of soft multimaterial 3d-printed objects.*
-Soft Robotics, 1(1), 88-101.
+>Soft Robotics, 1(1), 88-101.

+Encoding and optimization:

-Cheney, N., MacCurdy, R., Clune, J., & Lipson, H. (2013).
+>Cheney, N., MacCurdy, R., Clune, J., & Lipson, H. (2013).
-*Unshackling evolution: evolving soft robots with multiple materials and a powerful generative encoding.*
+>*Unshackling evolution: evolving soft robots with multiple materials and a powerful generative encoding.*
-In Proceedings of the 15th annual conference on Genetic and evolutionary computation (pp. 167-174).
+>In Proceedings of the 15th annual conference on Genetic and evolutionary computation (pp. 167-174).
 ACM.